Solutions led by the community

 How do nitrates get into the environment?

 Agriculture is the primary economic and land use activity in the Lower Yakima Valley.
 Agriculture lands — such as irrigated row crops, orchards, large and small livestock, and dairy operations — can be a source of nitrate pollution if they are not managed properly.

 Studies show that fertilizer applications and current land-use activities are contributing to the nitrate-loading on lands and aquifers.
 The Lower Yakima Valley GWMA is working across the region to educate landowners and identify which best farming practices protect water quality.
 Learn more about our effort to develop best management practices (BMPs) for agriculture.

 Lower Yakima Valley GWMA objectives

-The Lower Yakima Valley Groundwater Advisory Committee and its various subcommittees are working to finalize a plan to address nitrate contamination by the end of 2017.
-The studies and work to produce a comprehensive groundwater management program are nearly complete.
+The Lower Yakima Valley Groundwater Advisory Committee and its various subcommittees are working to finalize a plan to address nitrate contamination.

 As spelled out in state statute, the committee is made up of citizens, agricultural and environmental stakeholders, local health and public works officials, and representatives of the state departments of Ecology, Agriculture, and Health, and U.S. Environmental Protection Agency.